 How does it work?

-Portico Ventures excludes pure consultancy companies and only covers spinouts based on non-patentable IP, which needs to be disclosed at the start of the process.
-Our team will perform all due-diligence checks on the IP, establishing ownership rights and working out compensation arrangements with all owners.
-Once an idea is accepted into the programme, founders can use the tools and support developed by Portico Ventures.
+Portico Ventures excludes pure consultancy companies and only supports spinout opportunities based on non-patentable IP, a full list of which needs to be disclosed at the start of the process.
+The UCLB Business Manager will perform the relevant due-diligence checks on the IP, establishing ownership rights and working out compensation arrangements with all owners in the case where the research was, for example, funded by an external organisation other than the Research Councils.

 Researchers interested in providing consultancy services should explore the UCL Consultants model.
 Those working on patentable technologies should speak to UCL Business about options for commercialising their results.